jpcy/xatlas/README.md

 * Atlas resolution option for outputting multiple atlases.
 * Flexible data description API for input meshes.
 * Better tolerance of bad input geometry.
 Zero length edges and zero area faces are ignored.
+* Support for packing multiple atlases/parameterizations into a single atlas.

 ## How to use